leneda-luxembourg/Loadprofile/README.md

 > [!NOTE]
 > Please note that query parameters need to be URL-encoded.
 Below is an example of a properly formatted query:

-I want to highlight a part of a code block that is written in markdown using triple backticks (```).
-Here is an image of what I want. code block with highlighting-imgur

-I want to replicate how we highlight a sentence in a book with a highlighter/marker .
-I have used the <pre></pre> and <mark></mark> but these tags dont work inside code block as seen below;

 ```